 Examples:

-The quantitative analysis of Munsell color data carried out by by C.TBrown in 1999 (S6) described the slipped sherds of Mayapan period ceramics (S15) in Yukatan, Mexico.
+The quantitative analysis of Munsell color data carried out by by C.TBrown in 1999 (S6) described the slipped sherds of Mayapan period ceramics (S15) in Yukatan, Mexico (Ruck and Brown, 2015).

+The linear extrapolation of overall figure height from the size of the fingers (S6) described the statue of Hercules (S15) in Amman [https://en.wikipedia.org/w/index.php?title=Temple_of_Hercules_(Amman)&oldid=827687597].

 In First Order Logic:

 O11(x,y) ⊃ S6(x)